How the Model Works

 3. Combat stigma and indifference to the TB problem.

 4. Eliminate default (or patients who fail to finish treatment).

-Another key activity of counselors is active case finding, or identifying potential cases of TB in the community, encourage TB suspects to go for testing, and enroll those found positive in a treatment program.
-Forty percent of our counselors’ time is dedicated to this activity.
+Another key activity of providers is active case finding, or identifying potential cases of TB in the community, encourage TB suspects to go for testing, and enroll those found positive in a treatment program.
+Forty percent of our providers’ time is dedicated to this activity.

-The counselors are the backbone of OpASHA, and more than half of our resources are used to identify, train and pay their salaries .
-Through education and awareness, our counselors help to reduce the stigma that communities associate with tuberculosis.
-In many areas served by our counselors, the detection rate has more than doubled over the past few years.
+The providers are the backbone of OpASHA, and more than half of our resources are used to identify, train and pay their salaries .
+Through education and awareness, our providers help to reduce the stigma that communities associate with tuberculosis.
+In many areas served by our providers, the detection rate has more than doubled over the past few years.

 Our model is simple, but its simplicity is the key to its success.
 By making TB treatment easy and accessible, the number of patients who fail to finish treatment (the default rate) is less than 3 percent.

 Another key aspect to the OpASHA treatment model is rigorous patient tracking, and following up with patients who have missed a scheduled dose.
 We’ve partnered with Microsoft Research to develop the most efficient way of tracking and monitoring patients, a biometric system called eCompliance.